kruschid/refine-pocketbase-starter/README.md

       - ./volumes/pb_data:/pb/pb_data
 ```

-After that, simply navigate to that file in your terminal and enter:
+After that, simply navigate to the file’s location in your terminal and enter:

 ```sh
 docker compose up -d